 How To Remove A Blood Stain

-Keep in mind that blood has proteins in it and that it reacts to water temperatures differently – you’ll want to go with cold water to remove this stain and avoid using warm or hot water which could make it worse.
-Use gloves if you’re working with blood that is not your own.
+Keep in mind that blood has proteins in it and that it reacts to water temperatures differently – people will want to go with cold water to remove this stain and avoid using warm or hot water which could make it worse.
+People should use gloves if they’re working with blood that is not their own.

 - Mix 50/50 cold water and distilled white vinegar in a spray bottle.